I got the pictures off of mom's camera so I can finally post this. I was in a bit of a strange mood when I posted so you're forwarned.

 Memorial day has always been a bit of a mystery holiday to me.
 I understood the concept, even have attended some memorial service, but didn’t have family traditions associated with that day.
 I’ve gone to memorial services when I remember too, but often its just a day off from work.
 I’ve been told the stories of my Grandfather who served in WWII and the Korean War.
 Many other extended family members, my parents’ aunts, uncles, cousins, etc also served their country.
 I’ve been very proud of that heritage and legacy and have thought of them specifically on Memorial Day.
 Many times as a young adult I seriously considered joining up but was always led a different way.

-Anyways this weekend I got to experience some of the traditions my parents have associated with Memorial Day.
-I took a last minute trip with them up to Idaho for a small reunion of my mother’s cousins (on her mother’s side).
+mother’s cousins (on her mother’s side).
 We placed flowers on the graves of my relatives, and they told me the stories once again.
 For them, Memorial day was all about honoring those who came before, and reconnecting to home and family.
 I got to see other families bringing their children and extended relatives to clean the headstones, place flowers, trim the grass, take pictures and share stories.
 At Angela’s ward yesterday one of the girls shared how her family would go to cemeteries wherever they lived and provide service by cleaning up and tending neglected graves.
 This is something I want to do.
 I have relatives buried in Utah.
 Some we don’t know where, but I believe a great-great grandmother is buried in Provo Pioneer Cemetery, not too far from where I live.
 I want to make my own traditions of this holiday from here on out.

 Here is my cute mom really enjoying being with her family.
 Here is a picture of my great Aunt Helen and Uncle Ivan.
 I've always felt close to them.
 Aunt Helen really looks like my grandmother, and Uncle Ivan has always been like a grandfather to us.
-Last is Angela and Thorpe heading over to read the war monument.

 I'm next to my mom's baby sister's grave, my Aunt Harriet.